 Job title changing

 It may look like a small and irrelevant change, yet it proved in raising the morale of agents in call centers.
-The issue gives an option to agents to choose their job title.
+The issue gives an option to agents to choose their job titles.
 For example, in the Vax contact center, agents decided to change their title from “customer service advisor” to “customer engagement executive”.
 That arouses the enthusiasm of agents to their role and makes them engaged in changing management.